tragfox/Angular-Nestjs.html/README.md

         we gonna have all kind of like  functionalities :"get" put" delete",...

         "readonly" is we cannot change it : can only read and private
+# index6.html
+12. Database set up

+        typeorm its help us to manipulating the data and connect between our  backend and the database

+        install three package npm install

+        copy code  from nestJS and then import to app.module

+        synchronize when hook it up this database to our backend it will update(delete everthing inside database and rechange everthing ) need to careful

+        if you are in production you need to make sure you turn this "false"

+        make sure postgresSQL(PG admin) run

+13. NestJS database visualization with LucidChart&NestJS "CRUD" generator

+        using LucidChart to to visualize database table

+        learn about database and how it will look like

+        using CRUD generator it its going to generate alot of things "module ,controller, service,....."

+        using nest g resource ":anyname"
+        p/s if you using  "--dry-run" this command code will help you run it like a simulation and nothing will changes

+        in this project we gonna use REST API

+        CRUD :

+        create its mean C

+        find all find one its mean R(read)

+        update its mean U

+        remove its mean D(delete)

+        entities folder

+        DTO folder its called data transfer object that we going to describe what in kind of thing(data)

+        Text ist alway String

+        price, quantity alway using number